supertorpe/ionic-vanilla-ts/README.md

 So you need to uncomment the components you are going to use in your project.

 ## src/main.ts
 This is the entry point.
-It includes an example of dynamic loading a couple of icons.
+It includes an example of dynamic loading a couple of icons and showing an alert.